dennislee928/dennis-s-note-vault/ietls sprint/weakness打點.md

     → 用 peaked at。
     Smartphone usage peaked at 88% in 2021.
 2. Tourism arrivals hit a maximum of 12 million in 2018.
+    Tourism arrivals peaked at 12 million in 2018.
 3. Renewable energy production reached its top point of 65% in 2020.

 4. Unemployment reached its highest figure of 9% in 2012.